MarkSFrancis/moonstar-fullstack-refactoring-test/full-stack-t3/README.md

 ## Where I've done things differently

-- The database in development mode is using SQLLite.
-It could easily be swapped for PostgreSQL in production using prisma config.
-SQLLite is a smaller database, that's easier for the dev machines to run and start up quickly
 - I've merged the front-end and back-end into a single project
 - Instead of separating layers, I have deliberately coupled the data layer, API layer, and even front-end layers to make development seamless across the layers.
 This means that removing or renaming a database field will propagate across the app, and show all errors correctly.
 No need to manually create maps between the layers, or have multiple similar models - one for each layer.
 - I have not dockerised the app in any way.
 Most cloud hosting options natively support NextJS, and so docker would only complicate the CI/CD process.
 In terms of development, prisma is running its own database within the single `yarn dev` command, alongside the NextJS server.
 In the cloud, I'd likely use a cloud-native database, such as Planetscale.